 A study published in the American Journal of Human Genetics on July 27, 2017 gives us a clue as to where the Canaanite bloodline dwells today.

-The DNA of five Canaanites buried nearly 4,000 years ago in Sidon of ancient Lebanon were sequenced and compared with the DNA of 99 Lebanese people today.
+The DNA of five Canaanites buried nearly 4,000 years ago in Sidon of ancient Lebanon were sequenced and compared with the DNA of 99 Lebanese people.

-A 93% match indicates that the Canaanite people stayed intact through the millenia in Lebanon, a poriton of the land they occupied since the time of Canaan.
+A 93% match indicates that the Canaanite people stayed intact through the millenia in Lebanon, a portion of the land they occupied since the time of Canaan.

 The other 7% of the DNA accounts for a Eurasian migration to the region between 1800 and 200 BC.

-Not only did the Canaanite physical DNA survive but let’s look at some striking similarities in their “spiritual DNA” with the inhabitants of Lebanon today.
+Not only did the Canaanite physical DNA survive but let’s look at some striking similarities in their “spiritual DNA” with the inhabitants of Lebanon.

 Thankfully, the Lebanese people don’t practice child sacrifice in pits of fire, yet the terror group Hezbollah (the military arm of Lebanon), has stockpiled rockets and ammunition among schools and villages, making their children living sacrificial targets for a radical regime that seeks to destroy Israel.